seedsofalternative/seedsofalternative.github.io/_posts/2025-07-29-nonviolent-communication.md

 #### Evaluative words (faux feelings)

+Some words are confused as feelings when they are interpretations or assessments of others’ actions.

 Consider the phrase, ‘I feel blamed’.
 Doesn’t it sound a lot like the evaluation, ‘You blamed me’?
 To reduce the chance of a defensive response like, ‘I didn’t blame you’, NVC asks that you identify the evaluation and recognise how it impacts you emotionally.
 For example, feeling ‘blamed’ might leave you feeling ‘scared’.
 Here are some others:

 - Evaluation: ‘I feel judged.’